oklas/react-breadcrumbs-dynamic/README.md

 )
 ```

-The item update filter must make sure that the difference in the params
+The item update filter must guarantee that the difference in the params
-is really due to different source data.
+are really due to different source data.
 For example condition
 `{k:'v'} != {k:'v'}` shows that this is the different data, although in
-fact source data is the same and have not changed.
+fact source data is the same and has not been changed.

-**Warning:** if  update filter will determine the data changing at the
+**Warning:** if update filter determines the data changing at the time when
-time when the original data was unchanged this forms an infinite loop.
+the original data has been unchanged this forms an infinite loop.

 On the other hand, if some data is not recognized as changed, the breadcrumbs
-will not be updated and will not looks like expected.
+will not be updated and will not look like expected.

 ## Alternate usage

-An alternative and more flexible and same time more complicated way is to
+An alternative, more flexible and at the same time more complicated way is to
-update breadcrumbs only at time of change of application data which related
+update breadcrumbs only when related to breadcrubms item data is changed.
-to breadcrubms item.
 The library provides interface for that.
 The higher order
 component creation function `withBreadcrumbsItem` will integrate `breadcrumbs`
 object with `item()` and `items()` functions into props of your `Component`.

 **Warning**: Never call `breadcrumbs.item()` or `breadcrumbs.items()` from
 `render()` or `componentWillUpdate()` methods or from `constructor()` of your
 component.
-This mean breadcrumbs item must be not depend from state of
+This means breadcrumbs item must be not depend from state of
 your current "with breadcrubms" component.

 This way allows to specify arrays and objects and react elements (i.e. jsx) in
 props but functions `breadcrumbs.item()` or `breadcrumbs.items()` must be
-called from the `if` statement, where is the update condition which performs
+called from the `if` statement, where is the update condition which
-checking for changes the application data which related to breadcrubms item.
+checks for changes the application related to breadcrubms item data.

-**Warning:** if update condition will determine the data changing at the time
+**Warning:** if update condition determines the data changing at the time when
-when the original data was unchanged this forms an infinite loop.
+the original data has been unchanged this forms an infinite loop.

 ``` javascript